20centaurifux/pold/README.md

 ### Nested partitions

-As described in the example above, the **partitioner** function accepts a set of partition functions.
+As described in the example above, **partitioner** accepts a set of partition functions.
 This makes it possible to divide and accumulate data into any number of partitions.

 In the example below, an ordered list of artists, albums, and songs is divided into three partitions, which are then transformed into a list of nested maps.